kostasgalexiou/ResynPy/README.md

 **obselete**: ResynPy offers to the user two tasks of analysis: 1) Pairwise individual comparison of the genotyping data of a segragating population for detecting complementary pairs of individuals, and 2) Detection of heterozygous regions (Runs Of Heterozygosity; ROHet), using [detectRUNS](https://cran.r-project.org/web/packages/detectRUNS/vignettes/detectRUNS.vignette.html), in the parental line of the segregating population and annotation of the corresponding markers based on their presence inside or outside of ROHet.

-To see all the avaiable options for running the pipeline, type `python ResynPy.py -h`:
+To see all the avaiable options for running the pipeline, type `python (or python3) ResynPy.py -h`:

 ```
-usage: ResynPy.py [-h] [--vcf VCF FILE] [--results_dir STR] [--genos TAB FILE] [--markers TAB FILE] [--not_phased] [--scores_file FILE] [--filter_invariable FLOAT] [--hetero FLOAT]
+usage: ResynPy.py [-h] [--genos TAB FILE] [--markers TAB FILE] [--results_dir STR] [--not_phased] [--scores_file FILE] [--filter_invariable FLOAT] [--hetero FLOAT] [--fig_prefix STR] [--vcf VCF FILE]

-Detection of ROH regions and analysis of F2 genotyping data for detection of highly complementary individuals.
+Detection of ROHet regions and analysis of F2 genotyping data for detection of highly complementary individuals.

 optional arguments:
   -h, --help            show this help message and exit
   --genos TAB FILE      Tab-delimited file (.tab) containing the genotyping data of the F2 population.
 Markers should be in columns and individuals in rows.
-Genotypes should be in the format "A,B,H,-", where
+Genotypes should be in the format "A,B,H,-", where "-" represents missing
-                        "-" represents missing data.
+                        data.
 Incomapatible with --vcf.
-This arguments is used together with --markers
+This argument has to be used together with --markers
   --markers TAB FILE    A 2-column tab-delimited file with the markers used for the F2 genotyping, in the format of "chromosome<tab>marker name".
 Incombatible with "--vcf"
   --results_dir STR     Name of the results directory [Default: ResynPy_results]
   --not_phased          Use this argument if your genotyping data are not phased.
 [Default: FALSE]
   --scores_file FILE    A tab delimited file containing user-defined scores for the different combinations of genotypes, observed during the comparison of the individuals.
-Nucleotides ingenotypes should be
+Nucleotides ingenotypes should be separated with a "/".
-                        separated with a "/". e.g.: A/H<tab>0.75.
+                        e.g.: A/H<tab>0.75.
 [Default: scores_default.tab]
   --filter_invariable FLOAT
                         Keep individual pairs that have a percentage of AA or BB combinations that is lower than the argument value.
 [Default: 0.1]
   --hetero FLOAT        Keep individuals that have a heterozygosity lower than the argument value.
 [Default: 0.5]
+  --fig_prefix STR      Prefix to be used for the .png and .pdf figure, showing the genotype profiles of the 10 pairs with the highest score.
+[Default: top10_selected_pairs]
+  --vcf VCF FILE        Full path of the VCF file for the line, for which the ROH regions will be detected.

 ```